EU's new Indo-Pacific strategy: What are the objectives and challenges? | DW | 17.09.2021

 France published its Indo-Pacific strategy paper in 2018, and the Netherlands and Germany launched their own similar guidelines last year.
 The US and UK also did so years ago.

 On Wednesday, European Commission President Ursula von der Leyen used her annual State of the European Union parliamentary speech to appeal for greater strategic autonomy for the bloc, which the French government has strongly backed for years.
-But other member states, as well as some leading EU officials, have pushed against.
+But other member states, as well as some leading EU officials, have pushed against this stance.

 Just hours later, US President Joe Biden announced the formation of a new Indo-Pacific alliance with the United Kingdom and Australia, called AUKUS.